Myanmar says jets used against Kachin rebels

 Ban called on Myanmar's government to "desist from any action that could endanger the lives of civilians" and reiterated demands for humanitarian aid groups to be granted access, U.N. spokesman Martin Nesirky said in a statement.

 President Thein Sein's quasi-civilian administration insists it wants a ceasefire and political dialogue.
-It says troops have acted only in self-defence and on Thursday denied having plans to seize the KIA's stronghold.
+It says troops have acted only in self-defense and on Thursday denied having plans to seize the KIA's stronghold.

 DOMINANT MILITARY